 One more among the RV cooling tips is adding shades or covering windows with curtains or blinds.
 These measures reduce heat gain and keep the excess light out, which is a nice perk if you stay in an area for an extended time.

-Before going on a trip, always check whether your curtains are in good working order and create a thick shade for your camper.
+Before going on a trip, always check whether your curtains are in good working order and create a thick roof shade for your camper.
 You can improve the natural cooling system by adding an awning, extra blankets, and parking your RV under the tree or in a natural shade.

 Qries